gardener/gardener/docs/development/high-availability.md

-# High Availability Of Deployed Components
+# High Availability of Deployed Components

-`gardenlet` and extension controllers are deploying components via `Deployment`s, `StatefulSet`s, etc. as part of the shoot control plane, or the seed or shoot system components.
+`gardenlet`s and extension controllers are deploying components via `Deployment`s, `StatefulSet`s, etc. as part of the shoot control plane, or the seed or shoot system components.

 Some of the above component deployments must be further tuned to improve fault tolerance / resilience of the service.
 This document outlines what needs to be done to achieve this goal.

-Please be forwarded to [this section](#convenient-application-of-these-rules), if you want to take a shortcut to the list of actions that require developers' attention.
+Please be forwarded to the [Convenient Application Of These Rules](#convenient-application-of-these-rules) section, if you want to take a shortcut to the list of actions that require developers' attention.

 ## Seed Clusters

 The worker nodes of seed clusters can be deployed to one or multiple availability zones.
-The `Seed` specification allows to provide the information which zones are available:
+The `Seed` specification allows you to provide the information which zones are available:

 ```yaml
 spec: